Can You File a Lawsuit Against Uber for An Accident?

 • Multi-state criminal database

 In addition, Uber’s background check looks at criminal actions pending against a prospective driver.
-If it finds a pending charge any of the prohibited crimes, it will not accept the prospective driver unless and until the charges ultimately resolve in his or her favor.
+If it finds a pending charge any of the prohibited crimes, it will not accept the prospective driver unless and until the charges ultimately resolved in his or her favor.

 As for a prospective driver’s driving record, Uber requires the following: